Home

 The petrol tanker which caused the damage was owned by Burmah Oil Company and Mr Robinson stated that the company had undertaken to have the memorial restored.
 Dungannon District Council workmen replaced part of the stonework to leave it ready for the wreath laying event, Mr Robinson added.

-The incident was reported in the Tyrone Courier dated Wednesday 9th November 1988 with the headline "Newmills Memorial Smashed – but Remembrance Day goes on."
-(Figure 8.08)
+The incident was reported in the Tyrone Courier dated Wednesday 9th November 1988 with the headline "Newmills Memorial Smashed – but Remembrance Day goes on." (

 Robert Morrow V.C. © 2015-23